-Principles of the optical configuration, technique of connection to computer and working procedure with using of the "WACO OptoConf" program are explained in detail in the section 3.2 "Configuration of the WS868-Srmt module with using of optical converter".
+Principles of the optical configuration, technique of connection to computer and working procedure with using of the "WACO OptoConf" program are explained in detail in the section 3.2 "Configuration of the WS868-srMt module with using of optical converter".

 Any changes in module's settings can be performed in Module configuration table that opens by click on the "Read device" button in "WACO OptoConf" program window.
-View of configuration table is depicted in figure 16.